rizzahmed/WeCloudData-Student-Management-System/README.md

 7. (Optional) Run Using Docker (Not Deployed, Still in Progress)

-8. You can updatee configuration from config.json file
+8. You can update configuration from "config.json" file

 ---